agreif/pinspot/README.md

 ### I wanted to ...

-* avoid dependencies like ruby, python
+* avoid dependencies like ruby, python, etc

 * avoid bloated DSL or XML configuration files

-* avoid open ports for master/agent communication
+* avoid opening ports for master/agent communication.

-### I needed ...
+### I like it simple ...

 * only SSH